babaissarkar/MyOpenLab/README.md

 Unfortunately both MyOpenLab and MyLibreLab projects got discontinued.
 However, the orignal software from [here](https://myopenlab.org) is still usable, but requires Java 8.
 This repository tries to provide a version of MyOpenLab that runs with the latest java (for now, this is Java 17).
 Also, I have added a couple of changes, which are described in the Changelog.

 # Building
-Dependencies :
+**Dependencies :**
 Rhino and Rhino JSR-223 javascript engine
-JSON libarary
+JSON library
 JSSC
 JAXB libarary
-Old java swing GroupLayout jar.
+Old java swing GroupLayout jar

-Dependencies are already included in distribution/myopenlab_lib.
+Dependencies are already included in `distribution/myopenlab_lib`.

 To build you will need Java JDK and Apache ANT installed.
 Run `ant` in this directory.
 The output will be the `myopenlab.jar` java archive in the `distribution` directory.
+A prebuilt copy is included in the `distribution` folder.

 # License
 Software is available under GNU GPL v3 license.
 See [here](https://www.gnu.org/licenses/gpl-3.0.html).